Projective Dirac Operators, Twisted K-Theory and Local Index Formula: Introduction

+Denote by $\rm{Sptr}^0(\A)$ the set of unitary equivalence classes of even spectral triples for $\A$.
+The set $\rm{Sptr}^0(\A)$ has an abelian monoid structure, the binary operation of which is the direct sum operation for spectral triples with algebra $\A$.
+Thus $\rm{Sptr}^0$ yields a functor from $\mathbf{NDG}$ to $\mathbf{AbMonoid}$, the category of abelian monoids, given by

-\begin{remark}Baaj-Julg \cite{Baaj} established the theory of unbounded Kasparov modules and showed that every element in the bivariant KK-theory can be represented by an unbounded Kasparov module.
+\begin{remark} It is not difficult to extend morphisms of $\bf{NDG}$ to graded modules with super-connections in the sense of Quillen \cite{superconnection}; however, in this paper except Section \ref{Kasparov}, we only focus on finite Kasparov modules with trivial gradings.
+Baaj-Julg \cite{Baaj} established the theory of unbounded Kasparov modules and showed that every element in the bivariant KK-theory can be represented by an unbounded Kasparov module.
 It would be nice if morphisms of $\bf{NDG}$ could be enlarged to unbounded (even) Kasparov modules $(E, \mathscr D,\Gamma)$ with a grading $\Gamma$ and an appropriate universal connection $\nabla$, and thereby $D^{E,\mathscr D,\Gamma}(\xi\otimes_{\A}h)=\mathscr D\xi\otimes_{\A} h + \Gamma \xi\otimes_{\A} Dh + \Gamma(\nabla\xi)h$.
 The notion of connection for bounded Kasparov modules introduced by Connes-Skandalis was well-known, whereas theory of connection for unbounded Kasparov modules has been developed in a recent work by Mesland \cite{Bram}. \end{remark}